dgarcia360/NEMPay/README.md

 Companies and individuals can take advantage of NEMPay  as a boilerplate to create their NEM application.

-A common user case would be create an app for their own mosaic and namespace.
-The cost of acquisition it is lower, as there is no need to code a new app.
+A common use case would be create an app for their own mosaic and namespace.
+The cost of acquisition could become lower, as there is no need to code a new app.

-You can contact david@atraura.com for a budget.
+You can contact david@atraura.com for more information.

 ### Provided Features
 ![alt text](https://cdn-images-1.medium.com/max/1600/1*rN0_HrixacfHJwk1fspeLA.png)